spinnaker/spinnaker.io/content/en/docs/releases/next-release-preview/index.md

 ### Gate

-Expand support of adding request header fields to response header - previously defaulting and limited to `X-SPINNAKER-REQUEST-ID` - to all fields with `X-SPINNAKER` prefix.
-A new configuration property `interceptors.responseHeader.fields` is added to allow specifying which fields to be included.
+https://github.com/spinnaker/gate/pull/1610 expands support for adding request headers to the response header.
+Previously limited to `X-SPINNAKER-REQUEST-ID`, it's now possible to specify any fields with a `X-SPINNAKER` prefix via the new `interceptors.responseHeader.fields` configuration property.
+The default value is `X-SPINNAKER-REQUEST-ID` to preserve the previous functionality.

 ```yaml
 #gate.yml